rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 > **external:** External networks in the event that you are using the firewall as your gateway.
 It is configured for NAT masquerading so that your internal network remains private but reachable.

 > **internal:** The other side of the external zone, used for the internal portion of a gateway.
-The computers are fairly trustworthy , and some additional services are available.
+The computers are fairly trustworthy, and some additional services are available.

 > **dmz:** Used for computers located in a DMZ (isolated computers that will not have access to the rest of your network).
 Only certain incoming connections are allowed.